DarthBurrit0/indestructibleart.com/content/featured/2013-12-29-weekly-recap.md

     * [Jeff Gerstmann](http://www.giantbomb.com/articles/jeff-gerstmann-s-top-10-games-of-2013/1100-4835/)

 * **More videos of the Steam Controller in action** - [Kotaku](http://kotaku.com/watch-the-steam-controller-play-a-bunch-of-pc-games-1488594877)
 > The Steam Controller was one of the most surprising announcements of 2013.
-Will those wierd circular touch pads really work as well as a pair of traditional sticks?
+Will those weird circular touch pads really work as well as a pair of traditional sticks?
 Can you really use it to play more traditional mouse and keyboard games?
 As we learn more about the device, answers to those questions are beginning to formulate.
-All these videos kind of help formulate answers as well but we won't really know hoe the controller forms until the official device is released in 2014.
+All these videos kind of help formulate answers as well but we won't really know how the controller really holds up until the official device is released in 2014.

 * **Interesting Time Travel Puzzle Platformer** - [IndieGames](http://indiegames.com/2013/12/greenlight_pick_go_back_and_fo.html)
 > Chronology is a puzzle platformer with a really clean art style and an interesting time mechanic.
 It's worth a look.
 Also...Giant snail.